nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-warning">
 **WARNING**: This command is destructive.
 Doctor's removed will need to be added back.
 </div>

 - Note to user:
     - The index refers to the index number shown in the displayed doctor list.
+If the doctor you wish to delete is not shown on the doctor's list, you can try using `list-doc` to list out all the doctors first.

 Examples:
 * `list-doc` followed by `del-doc 2` deletes the 2nd doctor in the address book.